 The statistics on visa refusals are pretty staggering.
 There are up to 20,000 refusals just for partner visas every year.
 As a business, you can’t afford to spend money and time, only to have a visa refused because an application was poor.

-When you use an Accredited Specialist in Immigration, you know that your requirements will be met, and no application lodged until there is a higher level of certainty that it will be accepted.
-If, in the very unlikely event, a visa is refused, that specialist can work with you on the next steps in terms of trying to succeed on appeal.
+When you use an Expert in Immigration, you know that your requirements will be met, and no application lodged until there is a higher level of certainty that it will be accepted.
+If, in the very unlikely event, a visa is refused, that expert can work with you on the next steps in terms of trying to succeed on appeal.
 They know exactly what needs to happen, and can help you achieve it, without having to bring anyone else on board.